 Mr. Lively.
 On March 1, 2021, we entered into a letter agreement with Mr. Lively under which he agreed to serve on our Board of Directors beginning on or around April 1, 2021.
 Pursuant to his letter agreement, Mr. Lively is entitled to receive an annual cash retainer equal to \$50,000, payable in four equal quarterly installments.
-In addition, following the approval of the 2021 Plan and subject to approval of our Board of Directors, Mr. Lively was entitled to receive a one-time grant of RSUs valued at \$62,500, which vests in eight equal quarterly installments, and is entitled to receive an annual grant of RSUs valued at \$125,000, which vests in four equal quarterly installments.
+In addition, subject to approval of our Board of Directors, Mr. Lively is entitled to receive an annual state \$125,000, which vests in four equal quarterly installments.
 Under Mr. Lively's letter agreement, he has agreed to a perpetual confidentiality covenant.

 Ms. Goldman.
 On March 11, 2021, we entered into a letter agreement with Ms. Goldman under which she agreed to serve on our Board of Directors beginning on or around April 1, 2021.
 Pursuant to her letter agreement, Ms. Goldman is entitled to receive an annual cash retainer equal to \$50,000, payable in four equal quarterly installments.
-In addition, following the approval of the 2021 Plan and subject to approval of our Board of Directors, Ms. Goldman was entitled to receive a one-time grant of RSUs valued at \$62,500, which vests in eight equal quarterly installments, and is entitled to receive an annual grant of RSUs valued at \$125,000, which vests in four equal quarterly installments.
+In addition, subject to approval of our Board of Directors, Ms. Goldman is entitled to receive an annual at \$125,000, which vests in four equal quarterly installments.
 Under Ms. Goldman's letter agreement, she has agreed to a perpetual confidentiality covenant.

 Ms. Scott.
 On November 22, 2021, we entered into a letter agreement with Ms. Scott under which she agreed to serve on our Board of Directors.
 Pursuant to her letter agreement, Ms. Scott is entitled to receive an annual cash retainer equal to \$50,000, payable in four equal quarterly installments.
-In addition, Ms. Scott was entitled to receive an initial one-time grant of RSUs valued at \$62,500, which vests in eight equal quarterly installments, and is entitled to receive an annual grant of RSUs valued at \$125,000, which vests in four equal quarterly installments.
+In addition, Ms. Scott is entitled to receive an annual grant of RSUs valued at \$125,000, which vests in four equal quarterly installments.
 Under Ms. Scott's letter agreement, she has agreed to a perpetual confidentiality covenant.